 Cyrus Mehri '83 Global Pluralism Fellowship

-Cyrus Mehri, Esq., Class of 1983, has generously offered funds toward a global pluralism fellowship award for a deserving Hartwick College enrolled student.
+Cyrus Mehri, Esq., '83 has generously offered funds toward a Global Pluralism Fellowship for a deserving Hartwick College student.

 Purpose of the Fellowship:

-Hartwick College has a deep commitment to global pluralism – to bring people of the broadest range of backgrounds, ethnicities, and life experiences into our learning community.
+Hartwick College has a deep commitment to global pluralism-- to bring people of the broadest range of backgrounds, ethnicities, and life experiences into our learning community.
 This commitment springs from our educational purpose: to prepare people to contribute as active, thoughtful citizens to the world of their future.
-Hartwick will be educationally effective only if we can create on our campus a diverse community of honest interchange in which people can learn from one another through an open sharing of perspectives and life experiences.
-To have this crucial approach succeed requires the presence of underrepresented students, facult,y and staff who take responsibility for bringing these perspectives fully into the educational experience.
+Hartwick will be educationally effective only if we can create on our campus a diverse community of honest interchange, in which people can learn from one another through an open sharing of perspectives and life experiences.
+The success of this goal requires the presence of underrepresented students, faculty, and staff who take responsibility for bringing these perspectives fully into the educational experience.
 Those considered for the fellowship will demonstrate commitment to pluralism, diversity, and concern for the human condition and/or environs.

 One student will be selected for this award annually.
-Any enrolled student is eligible to apply for this award; however, first- and second-year students are particularly encouraged to apply.
-Others will be considered.
+Any enrolled student is eligible for this award and all appications will be considered; however, first and second-year students are particularly encouraged to apply.

 - The perspectives and life experiences of the candidate must be outside the range of the majority of perspectives and life experiences of Hartwick students.

-- The candidate shows promise of being both personally capable of, and interested in, sharing life experience and perspective, and is committed to helping to identify and support the types of campus activities that will bring more pluralistic and global perspectives to the campus.
+- The candidate must show promise of being both personally capable of, and interested in, sharing life experience and perspective, and be committed to helping to identify and support the types of campus activities that will bring more pluralistic and global perspectives to the campus.

-- The candidate must show ability to carry out a project and follow through on tasks -from creation to implementation.
+- The candidate must show an ability to carry out a project and follow through on tasks, from creation to implementation.